High-Speed Plastic Film Centrifugal Dewatering Machine

 Struggling With These Recycling Challenges?

-Our High-Speed Centrifugal Dewatering Machine turns your biggest operational headaches into opportunities for higher profit and efficiency.
+Our centrifugal dewatering machine turns your biggest operational headaches into opportunities for higher profit and efficiency.

 From Wet Flakes to Dry Material in 3 Steps

-Mechanical dewatering removes free water quickly and consistently.
-Use this stage to protect your extruder from foaming, bubbles, and unstable melt caused by wet flakes.
+Mechanical dewatering removes free water quickly and consistently, protecting your extruder from foaming, bubbles, and unstable melt.

 Wet film flakes from the washing line (friction washer or sink-float tank) are fed into the machine’s hopper.